kritical1326/Fastapi-CRUD/README.md

-# Fastapi-CRUD  ###⚙️
+# Fastapi-CRUD

-A Create, Read, Update and Delete (CRUD) application using FastAPI and MongoDB to store Student data (name, division, registration number, FA name.)✨
+A Create, Read, Update and Delete (CRUD) application using FastAPI and MongoDB to store Student data (name, division, registration number, FA name.)⚙️

 Install the dependencies and run using Python and Uvicorn.